-This subclause specifies the unified state machine for both steering and wrapping protection.
-As described in 10.6.3.6, there is a protection state machine running on each span (east and west) of each station.
+This subclause specifies the unified state machine for both steering and wrapping protection, and some related requirements.
+As described in 10.6.3, there is a protection state machine running on each side (east and west) of each station.
 State transitions that are specific to either steering or wrapping are noted within the state machine.